Relativity of quantum states in entanglement swapping: Violation of Bell's inequality with no entanglement: Scenario 1: Entanglement swapping

 for the outcome $ (i,j,l_A,l_B ) $.
 Now as before, we evaluate the CHSH correlation (\ref{CHSH}) for each of the $ i, j $ outcomes.
 Then the average value conditioned on the outcome $ (i,j) $ is

 Now, putting the expectation value in the same form as (\ref{CHSH}), we obtain

 Substituting this into (\ref{CHSH}), this yields a Bell violation $S_{ij}=2\sqrt{2}$ for all $ i,j $.
-Averaging over all $ i,j $ of course again gives a Bell violation, giving the same result as Larry's frame.
+Averaging over all $ i,j $ of course again gives a Bell violation, giving the same result as Lara's frame.

-\paragraph*{Relativity of entanglement}
+\subsection{Relativity of entanglement}

 We have seen that, ultimately, the results of the Bell test agree in both frames.
-At one level, this is not surprising since it is a relativistic principle that observations of all physical events must agree in all frames.
+At one level, this is not surprising since it is a relativistic principle that measurement outcomes must agree in all frames.
 Furthermore, the only role of the boosted frame is to reverse the order of the measurements.
-Since the two measurements commute (they are on separate qubits, $AB $ and $ CD $), the fact that the same outcomes are obtained is always guaranteed.
+Since the two types of measurements commute (they are on separate qubits, $AB $ and $ CD $), the fact that the same outcomes are obtained is always guaranteed \cite{peres2000delayed,peres2000classical,brukner2005complementarity,florig1997statistical}.

 What is unusual is that the interpretation of the experiment is completely different in the two frames.
 Between the two measurements, the quantum state is different, due to the differing order of the measurements.
-In Larry's frame, the intermediate state is (\ref{possible_states_a}), which is an entangled state between qubits $ AB $.
+In Lara's frame, the intermediate state is (\ref{possible_states_a}), which is an entangled state between qubits $ AB $.
+This appears as entanglement swapping from the initial configuration to between $AB $ and $CD$.
+Using a conditional Bell test which depends upon the result of the Bell measurement, a Bell violation is observed.
+Thus the origin of the Bell violation can be straightforwardly attributed to the presence of entanglement between $ AB$.

 On the other hand, the intermediate state in Rob's frame is (\ref{intermediatestaterob}), which has no entanglement at all.
-The Bell violation is then recovered only when the result of the Bell measurement has been classically transmitted to the verification measurements.
-The puzzling aspect of this is that the only difference is a change of observer, and the experiment itself is identical.
+In fact, in Rob's frame there is never any entanglement between $ A B $ from the beginning to the end of the sequence.
+The Bell violation appears to be more akin to manipulation of random data such as to violate a Bell inequality, since it is achieved by communication of appropriate side information by the Bell measurement on $CD$ and the outcomes at $AB$ are completely random by (\ref{randomdata}).

+To see this point, let us compare Rob's point of view to a parallel thought experiment where there are only qubits at $ A $ and $ B $.
+The same verification measurements are performed on each qubit, and a conditional Bell test is performed.
+In this case, first prepare a completely mixed state at $ AB$:

+where $ I_A, I_B $ are $ 2 \times 2 $ identity matrices on $ A, B $.
+The measurement basis $ n,m $ of the verification are randomly chosen in the same way as (\ref{verifying}).
+Since the initial state is a completely mixed state, one obtains the outcomes

+with probability $ p_{l_A l_B}^{(nm)} = 1/4 $.
+Now suppose there is a demon, who has knowledge of the particular measurement choices $ n, m $ and the outcomes $ l_A, l_B $.
+The demon can then draw random variables $ i,j $ with probability